Updated on August 22, 2022

 Can Joint Conservators Agree on Child Support Out of Court?

 Texas law allows parents to agree on child support without court involvement.
 In other words, joint conservators do not need to go to court to have a judge decide on a child support award for the parents.

 However, if parents reach an agreement regarding child support, the agreement will still need to be submitted to a court for approval.
-The ability to agree on child support without going to court allows joint conservators to agree that:
+Child support in Texas can include your bonus or overtime pay, so don't forget to factor that into your out of court mediation.
+The ability to agree on child support without going to court allows joint conservators two options:

 If parents are not able to agree out of court, they will need to go to court to have the judge make the decision for them.
 Texas courts make child support decisions based on the “best interests of the child” standard.